w5xd/RC1101/README.md

 3D printed in black and running on an Elecraft K3 remote.
 <img src='PowerOn.jpg' alt='PowerOn.jpg'/>

 3D printed using "transparent" PETG.
+The Adafruit Trellis connector is disconnected for clarity.
 <img src='BottomView.jpg' alt='BottomView.jpg'/>

 This is a build-it-yourself device that WriteLog can use at its control site